EPCCed/2023-04-11-hpc-shell-napier/setup.md

 > now a Bash shell command-line tool available for Windows 10.
 Additionally,
 > you can run Bash commands on a remote computer or server that already has a
 > Unix Shell, from your Windows machine.
 This can usually be done through a
 > Secure Shell (SSH) client.
-One such client available for free for Windows
+Newer versions of Windows allow you to install OpenSSH
-> computers is PuTTY.
+> as a feature of Windows [see here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
 See the reference below for information on installing and
 > using PuTTY, using the Windows 10 command-line tool, or installing and using
 > a Unix/Linux emulator.
 >